open-concord/core/README.md

 ----
 Concord is a system of distributed protocols on top of a block graph.
 Concord utilises non-wasteful PoW to promote meaningful and considerate computing.

-Core is moving towards pure storage abstraction functionality; gradually all cryptographic functions will be removed.
+Core is moving towards pure storage abstraction functionality; gradually all cryptographic functions strictly pertaining to cryptography will be removed.
 We recomend using the excellent [CryptoPP](https://cryptopp.com) library.

 ### Roadmap
 - [x] graph